 - MMath with Study in Europe (G106): Open to students on the four-year MMath degree course with strong marks.
 The year abroad is instead of the 3rd year of studies in Warwick; the marks you obtain whilst abroad contribute to your final degree mark.
 You resume your studies in Warwick with the 4th year of the MMath.
 (The Finals Exam Board secretary will confirm how many of your year abroad modules can count towards the MA4 CATS requirement).
 This leads to an MMath degree (G106) from Warwick University.

 Here are the relevant course regulations.
 The above programs are open to students enrolled in G100 and G103 only.
-There are further exchange programs open to other students, but they are run by the partner departments: Mathematics and Business Studies (with Intercalated Year) (G1N2), Mathematics and Economics (with Intercalated Year) (GL12), and Mathematics and Philosophy (with Intercalated Year) (GV18).
+There are further exchange programs open to other students, but they are run by the partner departments: Mathematics and Business Studies (with Intercalated Year) (G1N2) and Mathematics and Economics (with Intercalated Year) (GL12).

 Erasmus+ exchanges are only possible with universities that have an official link with the Department of Mathematics, and there are strict restrictions on the number of students sent to each university.
 Universities with existing links with Warwick are: